kawserayoub/WebSecurity/xss-attack/xss-attack.md

 After ofcourse debugging for a while because of running into some more syntax problem I finally got to the book store site live.
 And we can now test these layers of protection we added.

 1. Created a new normal account.
-2. Recreatied both the attacks in the response header in Burp suite and got a response with one change:
+2. Recreated both the attacks in the response header in Burp suite and got a response with one change:

 ![images](images/verify-attacks.png)